How to Qualify for EI Benefits During Retirement in Canada

 Retiring from work is a major life transition.
 While you may have retirement savings and pension income, you may find yourself needing additional financial help during retirement.
 Could Employment Insurance benefits be an option?

-Follow along for detailed information to understand if EI benefits during retirement may be an option for you in retirement.
+Follow along for detailed information to understand if EI benefits during retirement may be an option for you.

-Types of EI Benefits Available to Retired Workers
+What Are the Types of EI Benefits Available to Retired Workers?

-Employment Insurance through Service Canada offers two main categories of income benefits: regular EI benefits and special EI benefits.
+Employment Insurance offers two main categories of income benefits, including regular EI benefits and special EI benefits.

 Regular EI Benefits